QuickFastly/Nova-Regna/Characters/Incarnations & Gods/Neven.md

 Around Freya, she becomes playful, flirty, sly, and mischievous, and gets a kick out of slipping embarrassing things into conversations whenever she can, and this adaptation overpowers all others.
 The other incarnations also have strong influences on her, but nowhere near as strong as Freya.

-When Freya isn't around, the chaotic nature of the people in the Risky Witches blur together into a chaotic mess of noise in her head, ultimately adding a silly, scatterbrained nature on top of whatever other personality changes appear at the time.
+When Freya isn't around, the wild and loud nature of the people in the Risky Witches blur together into a chaotic mess of noise in her head, ultimately adding a silly, scatterbrained nature on top of whatever other personality changes appear at any given time.
 The cognitive load of this chaos also makes her rather clumsy and affects her balance, making her look drunk all the time.

-The only time she can overcome these adaptations is when exposed to a high stress, high stakes situation that requires her full attention, like saving a life, be it someone else's or her own, or on non-trivial deployments with her unit.
+The only time she can overcome these adaptations without solitude is when exposed to a high stress, high stakes situation that requires her full attention, like saving a life, be it someone else's or her own, or while on non-trivial deployments with her unit.
 In these situations, all the noise in her head is silenced and she becomes cold, efficient, and hyperfocused on the task at hand.

 ### Motivation

-Neven has an innate desire for balance, but "balance" being so vague leads often to confusion and frustration.
-She has a foggy memory of a feeling that leads her to believe that all of her past lives devoted themselves to imposing their ideas of balance on their surroundings, and that further frustrates Neven, so she has instead dedicated herself to traveling the world to study and come to a greater understanding of what "balance" is, both in nature and in society.
+Neven has an innate desire for balance, but "balance" being such a vague concept leads often to confusion and frustration.
+She has a foggy memory of a feeling that leads her to believe that all of her past lives devoted themselves to imposing their ideas of balance on their surroundings, but does not tell her what those ideas actually were, and that further frustrates Neven, so she has instead dedicated herself to traveling the world to study and come to a greater understanding of what "balance" is, both in nature and in society.
 Since setting out on this quest when she was still a child, it has instilled a deep compassion for life in her, and her current idea of "maintaining balance" is simply to help the people she encounters to live better lives.

 She was swayed to join the Risky Witches with the promise of liberation for spirits and marginalized people around the world, which aligned with her personal goals already.
 She is one of the most influential voices in the group that calls to minimize bloodshed.